Wolverine971/9takes/src/blog/enneagram/enneagram-personality-test.md

 you are feeling all the negative emotions that are wrapped up in someone not liking you.
 You feel insecure because you just need to be seen in a positive light again so you don't feel shame but feel good about yourself.
-Overtime your emotional intellignece develops and you can sense how people are feeling based on how you would feel in the same situation.
+Overtime your emotional intelligence develops and you can sense how people are feeling based on how you would feel in the same situation.
 It become easy for you to connect with others emotionally.

 ### The link between **anger** and **instinctual** intelligence